Greethy/.github/profile/README.md

 For more information, visit our website: [Greethy Official Fanpage Site](https://www.facebook.com/greethy.project)

-### Getting Started 🚀

-To get started with Greethy, follow these steps:

-1. Download the App: [Link to app download]
-2. Sign Up: Create your account and personalize your profile.
-3. Explore Features: Discover tools for managing nutrition and finances.
-4. Join the Community: Connect with other members and participate in discussions.

 ## Contributing 💻

 We welcome contributions from the community.
 If you'd like to contribute to Greethy, please check out our [Contributing Guidelines](https://github.com/Greethy/contribute/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/Greethy/contribute/blob/main/CODE_OF_CONDUCT.md).